UsabilityEngineering/ux-portfolio-JAlvarado28/Journal Entry 1.md

  **error tolerant:** Should be able to fix it even when something goes wrong.
 Such as having the display output be stretched out or zoomed out.

 # Description:
 Last week, my friends and I had a game night in the living room.
 We all wanted to play a horror game, but I was the only one who had such game in my laptop.
 I brought it out and had them connect it.
-They were able to extend the display, but not figure out how to play on the second monitor or how to get the sound to stop comming from the laptop itself.
+They were able to extend the display, but not figure out how to play on the second display or how to get the sound to stop coming from the laptop itself.

  # Description of the interaction:
   1. Connect the HDMI to the ports on both the laptop and the television.